Before a flourishing commons, exists a tragedy…

 You are invited to consider a paradigm shift to re-envision your world.

-The essence of the “spiritual” is the recognition that every element in the universe is interconnected.
-So despite all that happens in society, we are simply just trying to make home (“eco” from Greek oikos) out of our lives, collectively, on this planet.
+These two worlds look irreconcilable, but perhaps, they are merely two points on a journey to return home.
+Feelings of confusion, loneliness, despair, or apathy arise because of our collective amnesia to the true meaning of our common home.
+The essence of spirituality is the recognition that every element in the universe is interconnected.
+So despite all that happens in a society, we are simply just trying to make home out of our lives, collectively, on this planet.
 Therefore, each one of us plays a notable role in this making of the world.

-But how “at home” are each of us in our social roles (as students, educators, designers, environmentalists, advocates, etc.)?
-More importantly, how “at home” are we purely as living entities?
+But how at home are each of us in our social roles (as students, educators, designers, environmentalists, advocates, etc.)?
+More importantly, how at home are we purely as living entities?
 The Tragedy of our Commons is telling us that we may have neglected this primordial home of ours.
+It’s time to return to love ourselves inherently as human beings.
+It’s time to re-envision the world with new narratives in education, place-making, and social-advocacy.

-A flourishing commons starts with a paradigm shift of how to BE in the world by . . .
+A flourishing commons starts with a paradigm shift of how to be in the world by…

 Turning knowledge into wisdom